r0075h3ll/FireEye/README.md

 </div>

 \
 FireEye is an AWS monitoring toolkit for DevOps, Security, and IT teams.
+It can currently trace strings in AWS Lambda function(s) output logs via CloudWatch using simple [commands](#monitor-lambda-functions-w-cloudwatch-logs-insights).

 [//]: # (insert gif)
 [![asciicast](https://asciinema.org/a/696182.svg)](https://asciinema.org/a/696182)